Kazushige Sanda

 Kazushige Sanda (三田 一重, Sanda Kazushige) is the protagonist of the manga Sanda by Paru Itagaki.
-An extroverted, short, and young high school student who is descended from the lineage of Santa Claus (サンタ クロース, Santa Kurōsu).
-He is driven by compassion to help his friends in their problems connected to the Christmas tradition.
-He is able to revert back to his Sanda form upon eating a candy called Bratty Beans.
-The second identity of Sanda, who is able to be summoned when he wears any red clothing.
-He exhibits superhuman traits and strength reminiscent of traditions associated with the legendary Santa Claus, such as fire resistance, the ability to detect lies, and the ability to grow skis on his feet.
+Sanda is a 14-years old boy who is descended from the lineage of Santa Claus (サンタ クロース, Santa Kurōsu).
+Throughout the series, he helps his friends with problems connected to the Christmas tradition.

+Sanda is shown to frequently switch between two forms: his Sanda form and his Santa Claus form.
+He summons his Santa Claus form by wearing red clothing and reverts back to his Sanda form by eating a candy called Bratty Beans.
+While in his Santa Claus form, he exhibits superhuman traits and strength reminiscent of traditions associated with the legendary Santa Claus, such as fire resistance, the ability to detect lies, and the ability to grow skis on his feet.